JackTillotson/Pascals-Revenge/README.md

 ###### cd
 dir displays the files in your current directory cd file_name followed by a file name takes you to that directory.

+### WANTING TO UPDATE PASCAL'S REVENGE?
+One way to do this is to simply delete the current game files and download the latest zip file from github.

+A less messy way is go to the root of the project(Pascals-Revenge), wherever you put it.
+Once you are there type:
+###### git pull
+This should be enough to have updated changes.
+I like to use the free program, Sourcetree, for my github work which is also another option.

+If this README is insufficient for getting the game setup, Google your problems!